-The name, "Deuteronomy" comes from the Greek translation in the Septuagint of the phrase in 17:18, where it speaks of a "copy of the law."
-The LXX rendered this phrase mistakenly as the "second law" (Gk = deuteros nomos).
+The name, 'Deuteronomy' comes from the Greek translation in the Septuagint of the phrase in 17:18, where it speaks of a 'copy of the law'.
+The Septuagint (LXX) rendered this phrase as the 'second law' (Gk = deuteros nomos).
 This title is misleading, as Deuteronomy repeats much of the law code from Exodus, Leviticus and Numbers, rather than being a second, or different, law.

 Background and Historical Setting

 It is important to see Deuteronomy in its historical setting.
 It is the pivotal point between the covenant of God with His people and the outworking of that covenant in the history of Israel.

 It is also the basis of the History books, sometimes called the Deuteronomic History, or "D" history (Deuteronomy, Joshua, Judges, 1 & 2 Samuel, 1 & 2 Kings).
 The history of Israel is always to be referred back to the book of Deuteronomy.
 It sets the standard.
 Deuteronomy is the cornerstone of O.T.
 Theology.
 It is the key to understand the OT, and the Gospel.